WanderingZombie/docker-consul-terraform-cluster/Readme.md

 # apply the configuration
 sudo terraform apply

-# due to the spinup time you may have to run apply twice
+# due to the spinup time you may have to run plan and apply twice
 ```

-##using
+## using
 To connect to the consul web-ui

 [http://localhost:8500/ui/](http://localhost:8500/ui/)